 According to the U.S. Labor Department, employment opportunities for music educators in elementary and secondary schools should increase as a large number of teachers reach retirement age in the near future.
-Competition for performance musicians will continue to be keen, as clubs and restaurants seek highly talented musicians.
-The Music degree program at Finger Lakes Community College offers you theoretical skills and performance opportunities to prepare you to continue your education.
+In addition, the need for music therapists also continues to grow.
+The FLCC A.S. degree is a cost effective way to secure the first two years of your education before furthering your studies.
+Competition for performance musicians will continue to be strong as clubs, restaurants, and orchestral organizations seek highly talented musicians.
+The music program at Finger Lakes Community College offers you theoretical skills and performance opportunities to prepare you to continue your education.

-The Associate in Science (A.S.) degree in Music at FLCC is designed to enable you to transfer into four-year baccalaureate degree programs in music.
+The A.S.
+Music degree program at FLCC is designed to enable you to transfer into four-year baccalaureate degree programs in music.
 The program is also an appropriate course of study if you are preparing for one of the many careers in music that do not require a four-year degree.
-This challenging curriculum includes courses in music history, theory, and master composers, in addition to applied music and music ensemble.
+This challenging curriculum includes courses in:

-Facilities: Our program is supported by a facility that includes music recording studios, music rehearsal hall, applied music studios, practice rooms, and a midi keyboard laboratory.
+Facilities: The Music program is supported by a facility that includes music recording studios, music rehearsal hall, applied music studios, practice rooms, and midi keyboard laboratories.